Reviews You Can Rely On

 Analysis and Test Results

-We used these bike racks on multiple vehicle types, from small hatchbacks to giant vans and everything in between.
-This variety of vehicles was important because these racks can offer dramatically different performances based on the type of vehicle they're attached to.
-We paid attention to the obvious characteristics and nitty-gritty details to rate these racks on the chosen metrics.
-Their performance in each area is discussed below.
+We tested these bike racks on multiple vehicles, from little hatchbacks to big vans and everything else we were driving.
+The variety of vehicles is important because these racks can offer dramatically different performances based on the type of vehicle they're used with.
+We noted obvious characteristics and small details to evaluate these racks.

-Of all the hitch racks tested we believe the RockyMounts MonoRail is the best value.
-While it requires a little more assembly than some other models, your efforts are rewarded with a solid, tray-style mount and an easy-to-use tilt release that's complete with locks.
-For those that don't mind paying for the best, who can buy and appreciate the nuances of fine gear, look no further than the Kuat Piston Pro X. With exceptional ergonomics, built-in brake lights, and solid security features, you'll be hard-pressed to find a nicer bike transport experience.
+The RockyMounts MonoRail is the best value of all the hitch racks tested.
+It requires more assembly than other models, but you're rewarded with a solid rack with an easy-to-use tilt release and solid transport trays.
+For those who don't mind paying for the best, who can buy and appreciate the nuances of fine gear, look no further than the Kuat Piston Pro X. With exceptional ergonomics, built-in brake lights, and solid security features, you'll be hard-pressed to find a nicer bike transport experience.

 Credit: Abriah Wofford